About the project

 Project location

-The proposed works will provide access to more than 2000 km of aquatic habitat in the Barwon-Darling and Border Rivers (Macintyre and Dumaresq).
+If fully implemented, the project will provide access to more than 1000 km of aquatic habitat in the Barwon-Darling and Border Rivers (Macintyre and Dumaresq).

 View a map (PDF, 222 KB) of the proposed project area in the Barwon-Darling.